 Personal exemptions are suspended through 2025.
 These exemptions, previously allowed as an offset to AGI for the taxpayer, his or her spouse and dependents (but subject to phase-out rules for high-income earners), were $4,050 per person in 2017.

-If you are blind and/or age 65 or older, you may increase your standard deduction by $1,650 if you file single or head of household.
-Married filers who are blind or age 65 or older, may each increase their standard deduction by $1,300.
+If you are blind and/or age 65 or older, you may increase your standard deduction.
+(E.g. $1,650 if you file single or $1,300 per spouse if you file married filing joint).

 New standard deductions

 Under the legislation, itemized deductions for state and local income, sales and property taxes are limited to $10,000.
 The cap on these deductions may increase taxes for taxpayers living in states with higher state-level income taxes or high property taxes.
 Many other itemized deductions have been eliminated—including the deductions for tax preparation fees and investment management fees.
 The phase-out rule that limited itemized deductions for high-income taxpayers has also been repealed.

 Home mortgage interest deductions have been capped at $750,000, down from the old cap of $1 million.
 A deduction for home mortgage interest is also now limited to acquisition debt (suspending the deduction for home equity loans).

 You may only deduct interest on acquisition indebtedness—your mortgage used to buy, build or improve your home—up to $750,000 ($375,000 for married taxpayers filing separately).

 The charitable donation deduction has been largely retained.
 In fact, contributions of cash to a public charity can now be deducted up to 60% of the taxpayer’s AGI (up from 50%).
 However, charitable contributions are now denied for payments made in exchange for college athletic event seating rights.